 When they are cool use a cupcake corer or a knife to remove a section from the middle of each cupcake

-Fill each hole with the Carnation caramel
+Fill each hole with the caramel sauce

 To make the buttercream, mix together the butter and icing sugar.
 When it starts to come together, add the caramel extract and milk, and mix until smooth